 About Anne Alexander

-Professor Alexander is an Associate Teaching Professor of Law at the University of Missouri School of Law.
+Professor Alexander is a Teaching Professor of Law at the University of Missouri School of Law.
 Prior to joining the MU Faculty, she was a litigation associate at Jenner & Block in Chicago, IL.
 Professor Alexander’s cases included complex commercial arbitration, trade secrets litigation, insurance litigation, school law, and family law matters.
 She also assisted with the Examiner’s independent investigation of the Lehman Bankruptcy.